ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 git add app/components/rentals.js
 ```

-## Add <Rentals::Filter>
+## Adding the <Rentals::Filter> Component

-* Now that we have the query wired up, let's make it filter the results based on this query.
-* We will make another component for this.
-We will call it `<Rentals::Filter>`.
+Now that our search query is wired up to our `<Rentals>` component, we can get into the really fun stuff!
+Namely, we can make our component *filter* results based on our search query.
+In order to encapsulate this functionality, we'll create another component called `<Rentals::Filter>`.

 ```run:file:create lang=js cwd=super-rentals filename=app/components/rentals/filter.js
 import Component from '@glimmer/component';